 Additional documentation may be requested by the Office of Financial Aid for verification of untaxed income and benefits (even if income is excluded from the FAFSA).
 This may include, but is not limited to, collection of W-2 forms, child support payments received, payments made to tax-deferred pension and savings plans, and receipt of benefits from social services programs.

 The Office of Financial Aid is responsible for resolving information that it believes to be discrepant or inaccurate and may request supporting documentation to clear data conflicts.
 Students or their parents may be asked to verifying marital status by providing copies of separation agreements or divorce decrees.
-If confirmation of state of legal residency is required, students may be asked to provide an unexpired driver's license or state issued id card.
+If confirmation of state of legal residency is required, students may be asked to provide an unexpired driver's license or unexpired state issued ID card.
 Student's may also be asked to provide high school completion status and bachelor's degree completion.
 If warranted, the Office of Financial aid may ask a student to submit missing college and/or university transcripts not previously received by the College

 *If conflicting information is discovered after disbursing aid, the College is required to reconcile the differences and recalculate the student's EFC.
 If there is an over award, the student will be required to repay any excess funds.
 If a student is no longer enrolled, they will owe a Title IV overpayment to the U.S. Department of Education.
 In these cases, the College will notify the U.S. Department of Education of the over payment.